Month of June 2023

 Nearly two generations of investors and bankers have not seen a high-inflation environment and the financial crises it can cause.
 This is thanks to 30 years of liquidity provisioning and quantitative easing by central banks, which mitigated systemic financial crises and narrowed risk premia in credit markets.
 A high-inflation environment is a much bigger challenge.
 Any liquidity measures that a central bank takes to address financial market stress would also exacerbate inflation, embed inflationary expectations, and may likely set the stage for the next crisis.
 Based on history, future financial crises caused by these persistent and complex secular inflation drivers will not be quickly resolved—certainly not by central banks injecting liquidity and providing balance sheet support.

-As central banks navigate geopolitical uncertainty and inflationary pressure, gold may be an effective hedge against reserve holdings of currency and sovereign debt, which are highly vulnerable to inflation.
+As central banks navigate geopolitical uncertainty and inflationary pressure.
+It is an effective hedge against reserve holdings of currency and sovereign debt are highly vulnerable to inflation.
 Gold has a long historical record as a store of value and a safe-haven asset.
 Central banks are again using gold as a strategic asset to maintain stability, diversify reserves and enhance monetary autonomy.

 Important Disclosures